untillpro/scm4j/scm4j-releaser/docs/minor-release-status.md

 # MINOR BUILD STATUS

-Status denotes next action which should be undertaken to finish minor build: {FORK, FREEZE, BUILD_MDEPS, ACTUALIZE_PATCHES, BUILD, DONE}
+Status denotes next action which should be undertaken to finish minor build: {FORK, LOCK, BUILD_MDEPS, ACTUALIZE_PATCHES, BUILD, DONE}

 - If version is not locked: FORK needed? => FORK
 - If version is locked: mdeps extended status is calculated using mdeps from particular RB
 - CRB.version.patch >0 => DONE
-- mdeps are not frozen => FREEZE
+- mdeps are not frozen => LOCK
 - Any component is not in DONE status => BUILD_MDEPS
 - Any component has patch which is greater than one mentioned in `mdeps` => ACTUALIZE_PATCHES
 - If none of above : BUILD